CarletonWebStu/formbuilder-rsn/README.md

 ## Fork-specific information

 This fork is a close cousin to JSlote/formbuilder.
-It includes alterations to specific fields to make then compatible with the [Reason CMS](http://apps.carleton.edu/opensource/reason/) web form management system.
-All Reason-specific development and pull requests should be directed at this fork, but any new features/bugfixes should be directed at JSlote/formbuilder.
+It includes alterations to specific fields that make them compatible with the [Reason CMS](http://apps.carleton.edu/opensource/reason/) web form management system.
+All Reason CMS-specific development and pull requests should be directed at this fork, but any new features/bugfixes should be directed at JSlote/formbuilder.

 ## Basic usage
 ```